corpuschat/docs/overview/quick-start.md

 > [Insert Screenshot: Knowledge Base Upload Interface]

+## Training Your Chatbot

+Once your knowledge base is connected and documents are added to Corpus, the next vital step is to train your chatbot on this data.
+This process is essential as it equips your chatbot with the ability to generate answers that are accurate, relevant, and tailored to your specific business needs.

+> [Insert Screenshot: Train Chatbot Interface]

 ## Customizing Your Chat Widget

 Now, let's make the chatbot truly yours by customizing its appearance and behavior.